Everything I know about Batman I learned from Batman: The Animated Series and Knightfall.

 Other major differences include Zsasz whose original look of blonde hair and weird eyes is still a mystery to me.
 I can’t figure out what was the deal with Zsasz’s eyes.
 Are those supposed to be long eyelashes/eyebrows?
 Was he born with triangle eyes?
 Did they give him power?
 What’s up with that?

 Do you remember Harold Allnut?
 I don’t.
 I had to Google who he was.
-He’s a character that’s been totally lost over the years.
-A hunchback who lived in the batcave and made repairs to armor, vehicles, and gadgets.
+He’s a character that’s been totally lost over the years (only remembered for his fate in Hush and then never again).
+A hunchback who lived in the Batcave and made repairs to armor, vehicles, and gadgets.
 It’s not a complete loss that he’s been dropped from continuity.
 I’m fine with Alfred, Bruce, and Lucius tinkering on the latest gizmos.
 Plus I like to think Bruce is a kind enough man that he’d let Harold sleep in one of the many lavish bedrooms upstairs in the mansion rather than stick him in a dank cavern at the bottom of the cave.
 He may be a hunchback but he’s still a person for cryin’ out loud.

 Something else I quickly noticed was the use of “R” shaped grapples and ‘rangs thrown by Robin.
 Another interesting thing worth noting about Robin: Tim gets his butt kicked by someone who isn’t that bad ass.
 I actually don’t have a problem with this.
 In fact, I’m always annoyed at how modern comics show these Robins as being way too tough.
 We have it drilled into our heads all the time how Batman trained for almost a decade!
 He traveled all around the world learning every form of combat imaginable before he was able to beat up bad guys.
 But when it comes to Robin, all these teenage boys had to do was throw on a pair of tights and a domino mask, maybe take a few karate classes or read a book on self defense and suddenly they’re just as effective as The Batman.
 Good on ya, Knightfall.
 You decreased the power level of Robin and gave that strength to…THE POLICE.
 The cops actually do things in this series.
 Remember the cops?
 They’re the guys that vanished throughout the recent Night of the Owls storyline and basically any other Gotham City disaster that’s happened in the past 5 years.
 Knightfall shows Bullock, Gordon, Montoya, and others doing their best to save this city.
 They don’t just observe and walk in to say “Nice job, Batman” when the story is over– they do things.
 They’re smart, competent, and have personality.
 Even the henchmen are smarter and second guess their boss’s and make plans of their own.
 Gotham feels alive in this series There are also frequent cuts to news reports and talk shows give the average citizen’s perspective on things.
 It worked in Frank Miller’s The Dark Knight Returns and it works here.